-- It is not made with the intention of influencing the party to whom it is being given, to obtain or reward the retention of a business or a business advantage, or as an explicit or implicit exchange for favours or benefits - It is not made with the suggestion that a return favour is expected - It is in compliance with local law - It is given in the name of the company, not in an individual's name - It does not include cash or a cash equivalent (e.g. a voucher or gift certificate) - It is appropriate for the circumstances (e.g. giving small gifts around Christmas or as a small thank you for helping with a significant project upon completion) - It is of an appropriate type and value and given at an appropriate time, taking into account the reason for the gift - It is given/received openly, not secretly - It is not selectively given to a key, influential person, clearly with the intention of directly influencing them - It is not above a certain excessive value, as pre-determined by the relevant RHoS (usually in excess of £100) - It is not offered to, or accepted from, a government official or representative or politician or political party, without the prior approval of the relevant RHoS - Where it is inappropriate to decline the offer of a gift (i.e. when meeting with an individual of a certain religion/culture who may take offence), the gift may be accepted so long as it is declared to the relevant RHoS, who will assess the circumstances
+- a.
+It is not made with the intention of influencing the party to whom it is being given, to obtain or reward the retention of a business or a business advantage, or as an explicit or implicit exchange for favours or benefits. - b.
+It is not made with the suggestion that a return favour is expected. - c.
+It is in compliance with local law. - d.
+It is given in the name of the company, not in an individual's name. - e.
+It does not include cash or a cash equivalent (e.g. a voucher or gift certificate). - f.
+It is appropriate for the circumstances (e.g. giving small gifts around Christmas or as a small thank you for helping with a significant project upon completion).